vincentclee/csci2670-intro_to_theory_of_computation/README.md

 ####Spring 2013

-**Instructor:** Frederick Maier (fmaier@uga.edu) **Office:** Boyd 216; Hours: TBA
+**Instructor:** Frederick Maier (fmaier@uga.edu)
+**Office:** Boyd 216; **Hours:** TBA
 **Lecture Times and Locations:**
-10:10-11:00
-9:30-10:45
-Mon
-Tues & Thurs
-Boyd GSRC, Rm 208
+10:10-11:00 Mon Boyd GSRC, Rm 208
-Boyd GSRC, Rm 208
+9:30-10:45 Tues & Thurs Boyd GSRC, Rm 208

-Brief Description:
+####Brief Description:
 This is a first course on the theory of computing.
 Fundamental Topics include finite automata, regular expressions and languages, context-free grammars and languages, push-down automata, pumping lemmas for regular languages and for context-free grammars, the Chomsky hierarchy of language classes, Turing machines and computability, undecidability of the halting problem, reducibilities among decision problems and languages, time complexity, and NP-completeness and tractability.

-Prerequisites: CSCI/MATH 2610: Discrete Mathematics; or CSCI 2611: Discrete Mathematics for Engi- neers.
+**Prerequisites:** CSCI/MATH 2610: Discrete Mathematics; or CSCI 2611: Discrete Mathematics for Engi- neers.

-Course Objectives: This course introduces fundamental models relevant to most areas of computer science.
+**Course Objectives:** This course introduces fundamental models relevant to most areas of computer science.
 At the end of the semester, all students will be able to do the following:
-1.
-2.
-3.
-4.
-5.
-6.
-7.
-8.
-9.
-10.
-11.
-12.
-13.
-14.
-15.
-16.
-17.
-18.
-Given an NFA M , create a DFA or a regular expression that accepts L(M ).
+1. Given an NFA M , create a DFA or a regular expression that accepts L(M ).
-Given a regular language L, create an NFA that accepts L.
+2. Given a regular language L, create an NFA that accepts L.
-Use pumping lemmas to prove a language is not regular or not context-free.
+3. Use pumping lemmas to prove a language is not regular or not context-free.
-Given a description of a context-free language L, develop a context-free grammar (CFG) G such that L(G) = L.
+4. Given a description of a context-free language L, develop a context-free grammar (CFG) G such that L(G) = L.
-Convert a CFG into Chomsky Normal Form (CNF).
+5. Convert a CFG into Chomsky Normal Form (CNF).
-Given a context-free grammar G in CNF and a string w, use the CYK algorithm to determine if G generates w.
+6. Given a context-free grammar G in CNF and a string w, use the CYK algorithm to determine if G generates w.
-Given an context-free grammar G, create a push-down automaton (PDA) that accepts L(G).
+7. Given an context-free grammar G, create a push-down automaton (PDA) that accepts L(G).
-Identify if a given language is regular, context-free but not regular, or neither.
+8. Identify if a given language is regular, context-free but not regular, or neither.
-Given a language L, create a Turing machine L that accepts L.
+9. Given a language L, create a Turing machine L that accepts L.
-Convert between different variations of the Turing machine model (e.g., multi-tape to single tape).
+10. Convert between different variations of the Turing machine model (e.g., multi-tape to single tape).
-Create a Turing machine that performs a function.
+11. Create a Turing machine that performs a function.
-Define decidabilty and demonstrate that a language is decidable.
+12. Define decidabilty and demonstrate that a language is decidable.
-Reduce one problem to another one.
+13. Reduce one problem to another one.
-Use reductions to prove a problem is undecidable.
+14. Use reductions to prove a problem is undecidable.
-Define P, NP and NP-complete.
+15. Define P, NP and NP-complete.
-Show a problem is in P and determine its computational complexity.
+16. Show a problem is in P and determine its computational complexity.
-Write pseudo-code describing a non-deterministic Turing machines steps to solve a problem.
+17. Write pseudo-code describing a non-deterministic Turing machines steps to solve a problem.
-Prove a problem is NP-complete.
+18. Prove a problem is NP-complete.

-Required Text:
+####Required Text:
 Michael Sipser.
 Introduction to the Theory of Computation (2nd Edition).
+ISBN-13: 978-0534950972

-ISBN-13: 978-0534950972 Course Website: Course materials—including grades, reading assignments, and homework—will be posted to the course’s eLearning Commons (eLC) website: https://www.elc.uga.edu/.
+**Course Website:** Course materials—including grades, reading assignments, and homework—will be posted to the course’s eLearning Commons (eLC) website: https://www.elc.uga.edu/.
 Secondary websites might also be used.

-Lectures: Lectures will cover material from Chapters 1–7 of the textbook, excluding Chapter 6.
-Only 1 limited material from certain chapters will be covered.
+**Lectures:** Lectures will cover material from Chapters 1–7 of the textbook, excluding Chapter 6.
+Only limited material from certain chapters will be covered.
 Lecture readings will be assigned beforehand, and students should finish these before class begins.
 Quizzes and other activities will take place during lecture periods.

-Homework: Throughout the semester, homework dealing with material covered in the lectures will be assigned.
+**Homework:** Throughout the semester, homework dealing with material covered in the lectures will be assigned.
 On the due date of the assignment, students must typeset and submit printed copies of their solutions during the lecture period.
 Late submissions will be accepted up to 24 hours after the due date.
 However, 15 points will be deducted from the assignment’s grade.
 After 24 hours, the assignment will be given a grade of 0.
 At the end of the semester, the lowest homework grade will not be used when calculating students’ final HW score (that is, the lowest score will be dropped).

-Exams: There will be 3 in-class exams and a separate final exam.
+**Exams:** There will be 3 in-class exams and a separate final exam.
 Tentative dates for each are given below.
 In-class Exam 1:
 In-class Exam 2:
 In-class Exam 3: